cherishloveyou/Somnos/README.md

 ## Key Features

 1. Tracks user's blinking using ARKIT framework and true-depth front facing camera
-2. Sleep is detected when the time of a blink is below a blinking threshold
+2. Detects sleep when the time of a blink is below a blinking threshold
-3. Emits audio warning when sleep is detected
+3. Emits audio warning when sleep is detected, numerous selectable alarm sounds
-4. Customizable alarm sound
-5. Provides visual and haptic feedback for centering face
+4. Provides visual and haptic feedback options for centering face
 ## Tech Stack
 1. ARKIT
 2. AVFoundations